 Tips & Tricks

-1. Define the shelves with the maximum panel size that will be cut on the saw.
+1. Define the compartments with the maximum panel size that will be cut on the saw.

-2. Define smaller shelf widths for storing sagging material.
+2. Define smaller compartment widths for storing sagging material.

-3. When defining the shelf width, make sure that you take into account the “air for scrolling” (in width and height) → set the shelf width in the software smaller than is physically available, as the software will continue to place offcuts in a shelf until the specified width is fully utilized).
+3. When defining the compartment width, make sure that you take “space for flipping through” (in width and height) into account → set the compartment width in the softwareto a smaller value than physically available, as the software will continue to place offcuts in a compartment until the specified width is fully utilized).

 4. Labeling the compartments on the rack with the compartment numbers simplifies the daily work of finding the compartment.